 - Any resolutions or other votes presented, discussed, approved, disapproved, etc.

 - Who made the motions, who seconded them the result of the vote

 - Time and date of next meeting

 Generally, the secretary will prepare minutes within a few days of a meeting and distribute copies before the next meeting so they can be reviewed.

-Feel free to reach out to Harvard Business Services with any questions about your minutes and meetings for your Delaware corporation.
+Feel free to reach out to us with any questions about your minutes and meetings for your Delaware corporation.